Databricks Unity Catalog 101: A Complete Overview (2025)

 Step 1—Check That Your Workspace Is Enabled for Unity Catalog

-To verify if your Databricks workspace is enabled for Databricks Unity Catalog, sign in to your Databricks account as an account admin.
+To verify if your Databricks workspace is enabled for Unity Catalog, sign in to your Databricks account console as an account admin.
 Click on the Workspaces icon and locate your workspace.
 Check the Metastore column—if there's a metastore name listed, your workspace is connected to a Databricks Unity Catalog metastore, indicating Unity Catalog is enabled.

-Alternatively, run a quick SQL query in the SQL query editor or a notebook connected to a cluster:
+Run a quick SQL query in the SQL query editor or a notebook connected to a cluster:

 SELECT CURRENT_METASTORE();